ducksnack/bloodbowl_manager/README.md

 * Record match results, including casualties, weather conditions, and other relevant details.

-### Casualty Tracking
+### Stat Tracking

-* Log casualties caused during matches, with detailed attribution to causing players.
+* Log stats like touchdowns, casualties, and injuries during matches, with detailed attribution to involved players.

 ### Team Statistics

 * View team performance metrics and other statistics.

+### Initial Leagues

+* Track league results and standings.

 ## Features in the Pipeline

 ### League Management

 * Create and manage leagues.

-* Register teams in leagues and track league standings.
+* Register teams in leagues.

 ### Player Level-Ups